ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ComplexCircuits.rst

 Complex Circuits
 ============================

-As mentioned before, complex circuits are built by wiring the output of some logic gates as the input to other ones.
+To make more complex circuits we can use the output of some logic gates as the input to other ones.
+Doing this allows us to compute functions not described by the basic logic rules and functions that involve more than two inputs.

 Say we want to make a circuit with this truth table:

 .. rst-class:: truth-table